-Profit and the planet: the unlikely relationship that can change things for the greater good
+Profit and the planet: the unlikely relationship that influences climate change

 Author Jane Gleeson-White explores the relationship between economics and sustainability – and why we need to reset the current system.